developerarif10/a-j-digital/README.md

-# AJ Digital
+# Odommo Digital

-AJ Digital is a hybrid personal portfolio and digital agency website built with Next.js 14, Tailwind CSS, and Nodemailer.
+Odommo Digital is a hybrid personal portfolio and digital agency website built with Next.js 14, Tailwind CSS, and Nodemailer.
 Features a soft pastel aesthetic, full accessibility compliance, and server-side email handling.

 ## 🚀 Getting Started